 David continues to create opportunities for a healthier and more vibrant living environment by advocating for more parks like Cesar Solis Park and Dennery Ranch Park.
 These projects not only enhance the quality of life for community members but also contribute to a cleaner environment.
 By incorporating green spaces and prioritizing sustainable design, these parks provide opportunities for outdoor activities, relaxation, and a closer connection with nature.

 David's accomplishments in creating cleaner communities reflect his vision of a greener and more sustainable future.
-By investing in crucial infrastructure and promoting the importance of parks and green spaces, he has made a lasting impact on the well-being of residents and the overall environmental health of District 8.
+By investing in crucial infrastructure and promoting the importance of parks and green spaces, he has made a lasting impact on the well-being of residents and the overall environmental health across the South Bay.

 Sign up to stay up to date on legislation news, events, volunteer opportunity, and town halls.